 PayPal offers a wide range of support channels, making it convenient for users facing common issues.
 Here’s what you can expect:

-- Self-Service Help Center: PayPal’s website hosts an extensive FAQ section that covers everything from payment disputes to account troubleshooting.
+- Self-Service Help Center: PayPal’s website features an extensive FAQ section covering everything from payment disputes to account troubleshooting.
 It’s a lifesaver for quick, straightforward fixes.

 - Community Forums: For less urgent questions, you can browse user-generated discussions in which others have shared solutions to similar problems.